-Retrofit Shear Walls & Sheet Metal Blocking
+Repairing Shear Walls with Sheet Metal Blocking

 This Technical Note states: “Allowable shear values for blocked structural panel diaphragms are significantly higher than those for unblocked diaphragms.
 Where blocked diaphragm values are required, panel edges are typically blocked with 2x lumber framing and fastened in accordance with recognized schedules in order to achiever desired shear values.
 There are instances, however, where installation of lumber blocking may not be convenient.
 One alternative is to substitute sheet metal strips for lumber blocking at panel joints.
-The technique has been evaluated by APA-The engineered Wood Association and is discussed in the Technical Note”
+The technique has been evaluated by APA-The engineered Wood Association and is discussed in the Technical Note.”

 Unblocked horizontal seam

 Unblocked shear walls are a problem because the unblocked seam interrupts the load path between the foundation bolts and the floor framing.
 This is made clear in APA Research Report 154 page 7.

 Using the information in APA Technical Note N370C we are able to leave the plywood in place and block the shear walls with sheet metal blocking.
 According to the Technical Note the strongest stapled connections can be made with 7/16″ 14-gauge staples.
 These 14-gauge staples and the guns that shoot them are no longer available.
 However, 16-gauge 7/16″ and 16-gauge 3/4″ long staples are available

 - Research Report 146: Roof Diaphragms for Manufactured Homes, Form N435 Appendix C conducted similar tests.
 That test set up is in the figure below.

 Below is an email I received from the technical support office at the American Plywood Association.